× You can view the website in various languages - Please choose your language

 As a matter of fact, the collectivisation of producers, especially small and marginal farmers, into producer organisations has globally emerged as one of the most effective pathways to address various challenges in agriculture, but most importantly to enable improved access to investments, technology, inputs, credit, and markets.

-The Department of Agriculture, Cooperation & Farmers’ Welfare under the Union Ministry of Agriculture & Farmers’ Welfare has identified Farmer Producer Organisations, registered under the special provisions of the Companies Act, 1956, as the most appropriate institutional form around which to mobilise farmers and build their capacity to collectively leverage their production and marketing strengths.
+The Department of Agriculture, Cooperation & Farmers’ Welfare under the Union Ministry of Agriculture & Farmers’ Welfare has identified FPOs, registered under the special provisions of the Companies Act, 1956, as the most appropriate institutional form around which to mobilise farmers and build their capacity to collectively leverage their production and marketing strengths.

 FPOs focus on the entire supply chain and this is what distinguishes them from other aggregation models.
 With around 86% of land holdings in India being small and marginal, the FPO model becomes an effective instrument to cater to the aggregation needs of farmers at the grass root level.